 The index rose for the seventh month in a row to 231 in January, topping the peak of 224.1 in June 2008, when the world was last gripped in a food crisis.

 “These high prices are likely to persist in the months to come,” FAO economist and grains expert Abdolreza Abbassian said in a statement.

-“We are going to be facing a broader trend of increasing commodity prices, including food commodity prices,” he said.
+“We are going to be facing a broader trend of increasing commodity prices, including food commodity prices,” he told Reuters in an interview.

-Catastrophic storms and droughts have slammed the world’s leading agriculture countries in recent months, including flooding and a massive cyclone in Australia and a powerful winter storm that swept across the United States.
+Catastrophic storms and droughts have been battering the world’s leading agriculture countries in recent months, including flooding and a massive cyclone in Australia and a powerful winter storm that swept across parts of the United States.

-Dubbed “Stormageddon,” one of the biggest snowstorm in decades dumped up to 20 inches (51 cm) of snow in some parts of the U.S. grain belt this week, paralyzing the shipment of grain and livestock movement.
+Dubbed “Stormageddon,” one of the biggest snowstorm in decades dumped up to 20 inches (51 cm) of snow in some parts of the U.S. grain belt this week, paralyzing grain and livestock movement.
 Meanwhile, more cold weather in the U.S. Plains ignited concerns the region’s winter wheat lacked adequate insulating moisture.
 [ID:nN02221847]

 Big companies have had to adjust to higher raw material costs.
 Kellogg Co (K.N), the world’s largest breakfast cereal company, said on Thursday it has boosted prices on many of its products to offset rising costs for ingredients such as grains and sugar.